MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-define-check-layouts.md

 ---
-title: 'How to: Define Cheque Layouts| Microsoft Docs'
+title: Specify the Layout of a Cheque| Microsoft Docs
-description: Learn about the cheque layouts that are available in Financials.
+description: You can design and print your checks in different formats to conform with standards.
 services: project-madeira
 documentationcenter:
 author: edupont04